uhartSec/ProjectZ/README.md

 # ProjectZ
-Project Z is going to be a secure distributed CNC/C2 server for controlling/commanding multiple raspberry PI instances.
+Project Z is going to be a secure distributed CNC/C2 server for controlling a raspberry PI Cluster.
 The main objective is to have the club ship features/tools for a raspberry pi cluster that Dr. Islam has provided for us.
-This platform will be used for us to test custom made malware, test web security, unit/load test web endpoints, perform SQL injects and much more.
+This platform will be used for us to test custom made malware, test web security, unit/load test web endpoints, perform SQL injections and much more.
 The possibilties are endless.

 ## General Features